 Inventory is measured at the lower of cost and net realisable value.
 The Group measured cost based on standard costing where standard costs are estimated using unit costs at targeted output levels, including direct materials costs, direct labour costs, and indirect costs.
 The estimation of standard costs requires the separate estimation of standard costs for direct materials, direct labour, and overhead where judgements are involved on absorption and allocation of cost for each type of inventories.
 Management reviews the Group's inventory levels in order to identify slow-moving and obsolete merchandise and identifies items of inventory which have a market price, being the merchandise's selling price quoted from the market of similar items that is lower than its carrying amount.
 Changes in demand levels, technological developments and pricing competition could affect the saleability and values of the inventory which could then consequentially impact the Group's results, cash flows and financial position.
-Management estimates the amount of inventories loss as an allowance on inventories to ensure that the inventories as at 30 June 2021 was \$72,408,000 (2020: \$33,723,000) respectively (Note 15).
-There was no allowance made on inventory for the year ended 30 June 2021 and 2020.
+Management estimates the amount of inventories loss as an allowance on inventories to ensure that the inventories amounts recorded are not above their corresponding net realisable value.
+The carrying amount of the Group's inventories as at 30 June 2022 was \$61,834,000 (2021: \$72,408,000) respectively (Note 15).
+There was no allowance made on inventory for the year ended 30 June 2022 and 2021.